Back to All Events

 This 3-hour training equips EMDR therapists with clear, clinically usable strategies for identifying when reprocessing has stalled and for responding in ways that stay aligned with the AIP model and the eight-phase protocol.
 Participants will learn how to recognize common markers of blocked processing, choose the next best clinical move (continue reprocessing, shift targets, or return to stabilization), and apply targeted cognitive interweaves to restore forward momentum.

-This training includes and is approved for 3 EMDRIA Credits.
+This training includes and is approved for 3 EMDRIA Credits (No licensure credits offered).

 Please note the Pacific Time Zone.